ay-lab/ATACProc/README.md

 Release notes
 -----------------

+**Version 2.1 - July 2020**

+Minor change of picard duplicate removal syntax, according to the picard tool version 2.8.14 We recommend using this (or later) versions

 **Version 2.0 - November 2019**

 1) Included TF footprinting, optional discarding of blacklisted genomic regions, motif analysis